MitchLindsay/mitchlindsay.github.io/_posts/2015-01-01-portfolio-red-havoc.md

 * Maps are randomly generated.
 Currently the map tiles are selected at random using a random number generator.
-Once more terrain types are added to the game, a more sophisticated map generation algorithm will be used.
+Once more terrain types are added to the game, a more sophisticated map generation algorithm will be used to allow for more interesting map layouts.

 * Game and UI states are handled with a state machine.
 When a state changes, all events (selecting a unit, changing turns, panning the camera, etc.) are filtered through